Burndown charts

 It may also show:

-• Whether the sprint was ahead of target or behind target, and by how many story points
+• Whether the sprint was ahead or behind target, and by how many story points.

 The ahead of target or behind target value shows how the sprint’s actual progress compared to the guideline on that date.